jacobamrine/selfhosted-traefik-proxy/README.md

 ### Certificate issues

 Check that DNS points to the server, ports `80` and `443` are open, and the ACME email is set correctly.

-## Notes

-This setup is intended for personal self-hosted projects and homelab-style deployments.
-It demonstrates Docker Compose, reverse proxy routing, HTTPS certificate management, and Docker networking.